PeterCamilleri/CX16/README.md

 * To provide code/tools that may be of use to a potential CX16 programmer.
 * As a tutorial/reference to useful methods and concepts of use to anyone learning about programming.
-* To document critical system resources like the video and sound systems, and the kernal and other libraries.

 One feature added to help with these goals will be to supply extensive "Notes" that highlight crucial information and also the design decisions that were